firepear/petrel/README.rst

         d := make(asock.Dispatch)
         d["echo"] = &asock.DispatchFunc{hollaback, "nosplit"}

-        // instantiate a socket (/tmp/echosock or /var/run/echosock),
-        // with no connection timeout, which will generate maximal
+        // instantiate a Unix socket, with no connection timeout,
-        // informational messages
+        // which will generate maximal informational messages c := Config{
-        c := Config{"/tmp/echosock.sock", 0, 0, asock.All, nil}
+            Sockname: "/tmp/echosock.sock",
+            Msglvl: asock.All,
+        }
         as, err := asock.NewUnix(c, d)

         // if err is nil, the socket is now up and handling requests.